Examples > Multi-level approval loops

 Automate changing the status of tasks

-Status actions in Tallyfy have one specific job: they automatically re-open a step (task) that was already marked as complete.
+Status actions in Tallyfy do one thing - they automatically re-open a step (task) that was already marked as complete.
+That’s it.

-- Approval/Rejection steps: If something is rejected, automatically re-open the previous step so corrections can be made.
+- Approval/Rejection steps: When something gets rejected, the previous step automatically re-opens so corrections can be made.

 Example 1: Re-open task after rejection